 Launched in 2011, Wealthfront is a robo-advisor with $25+ billion in assets under management as of July 2022.
 A robo-advisor is an investment advisory service that uses robots instead of people to help you invest – hence the name robo-advisor.

-It’s a little more complicated than that but for all practical purposes, it’s the robots. 🙂
+It’s a little more complicated than that, but for all practical purposes, it’s the robots. 🙂

-I think robo-advisors are great because they offer professional advisory services, at least a vanilla version (or cosmopolitan, to keep the ice cream analogy as accurate as possible), to the masses because they rely on algorithms rather than a personalized, advisor-heavy approach.
+I think robo-advisors are great because they offer professional advisory services, at least a vanilla version (or cosmopolitan, to keep the ice cream analogy as accurate as possible), to the masses by relying on algorithms rather than an advisor-heavy approach.

 What Wealthfront Offers

 All robo-advisors promise investment returns without as much maintenance.
 With an account minimum of just $500, Wealthfront offers an investment advisory service to the masses.

 It took me many years to amass $5,000 in investable assets, and it sat in an index fund at Vanguard while it grew.
 I didn’t pay much in fees, but I also didn’t get tax loss harvest either (heck, I didn’t even learn about it until many years later!).

 I saw my job as an investor as being two primary tasks: